 Those of you who were readers of my previous blog, “Recovering Shopaholic,” will likely find that this blog picks up where the last one left off.
 The tagline for that site was “Trade Your Full Closet for a Full Life.”
 Over the four years of writing posts there, I focused primarily on the first part of the equation, the full closet.
 The majority of my posts were on the topics of wardrobe management, conscious and responsible shopping, and personal style.
 While I will sometimes still write about those subjects on “Full Life Reflections,” they won’t be the primary focus here.
 Whereas wardrobe and shopping posts represented probably 80% of the “Recovering Shopaholic” content and only 20% or so concentrated on cultivating a full life, this blog will most likely be the obverse of that.

 Some other differences I foresee involve the structure of posts and my interaction with readers.
 I see the posts on this new blog being shorter and less focused on numbers and statistics.
-While some essays will still be lengthier, others may just be a paragraph or two introducing a topic and inviting communication among readers.
-Also, I don’t plan on responding to every single comment like I did on my last blog.
+While some essays will still be lengthier, others may just be a few paragraphs introducing a topic and inviting communication among readers.
+Also, I won’t necessarily respond to every single comment like I did on my last blog, especially if I get a lot of comments on a particular post.
 That got to be exhausting sometimes and it also took away from my development of new content.

 Furthermore, it wasn’t always necessary.
-Sometimes it’s more helpful for readers to dialogue with each other rather than interacting mostly with me.
+Sometimes it’s more helpful for readers to dialogue with each other rather than interacting solely with me.
 Also, I often felt like I was repeating myself in my replies to similar comments, which probably wasn’t that useful for anyone concerned.
-I will still reply to some comments directly and I will sometimes address multiple comments in a single reply in the comments section.
-Alternatively, I may choose to dedicate an entire follow-on post to responding to reader feedback, especially in cases when a lot of questions have been asked or multiple suggestions have been made.
-I will figure this all out as I go along, but I know I need to approach comments differently than I did previously.
+I will still reply to some comments directly – and maybe all of them if there aren’t a lot of comments on a post – or I may address multiple comments in a single reply.
+In some instances, I might choose to dedicate an entire follow-on post to responding to reader feedback, especially in cases when a lot of questions have been asked or multiple suggestions have been made.
+I will figure this all out as I go along, but I feel that I need to approach comments differently than I did previously.

 Why Not Simply Re-brand?